xCDAT/xcdat/docs/faqs.rst

 Can I regrid data on unstructured grids?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Regridding data on unstructured grids is a planned feature for ``xcdat``.
+Regridding data on unstructured grids is a feature we are exploring for ``xcdat``.